edwinsyarief/katsu2d/README.md

 Just as a great katsu is known for its:

-- **Crispy, High-Performance Exterior:** The engine aims for **blazing fast performance** and a **sharp, responsive feel** in your 2D games, much like the satisfying crunch of a well-fried panko crust.
+- **Crispy, High-Performance Exterior:** The framework aims for **blazing fast performance** and a **sharp, responsive feel** in your 2D games, much like the satisfying crunch of a well-fried panko crust.
 - **Tender, Robust Interior:** Beneath the surface, Katsu2D offers a **robust and reliable ECS core**, providing a solid foundation for complex game logic and interactions, akin to the tender, flavorful meat within.
 - **Simple, Satisfying Experience:** The goal is to provide a **streamlined and enjoyable development experience**, allowing you to focus on the creative aspects of your game without getting bogged down in boilerplate, just as a perfectly prepared katsu offers a simple yet deeply satisfying meal.

-Combined with "2D" to clearly define its domain, **Katsu2D** signifies an engine designed to help you create games that are both **performant and a pleasure to build and play**.
+Combined with "2D" to clearly define its domain, **Katsu2D** signifies a framework designed to help you create games that are both **performant and a pleasure to build and play**.

 ## License